void

 Cholerabarracks

-In 1910 it was decided to build a new cholera barrack in Budapest but it is not known if it was in Buda or in Pest[a].
-During the war Nachricthen über Verwundete und Verletzte frequently referrred to cholera barracks in Miskolc but rarely elsewhere[b].
+In 1910 it was decided to build a new cholera barrack in Budapest, but it is not known if it was in Buda or in Pest[a].
+During the war, Nachricthen über Verwundete und Verletzte frequently referred to cholera barracks in Miskolc but rarely elsewhere[b].

 Military

-In accordance with the recruitment districts infantrymen from Pest were usually assigned to Infanterieregiment Nr.
+Per the recruitment districts, infantrymen from Pest were usually assigned to Infanterieregiment Nr.
 32 (Budapest) or Honvédinfanterieregiment Nr.
 1 (Budapest).

 Quote(s) from the novel